Seafood-Globalization-Lab/artis-hpc/README.md

 ## Setting Up a New ARTIS HPC on AWS

-The `initial_setup.py` script will create all necessary AWS infrastructure with terraform, upload all model inputs to an AWS S3 bucket `artis-s3-bucket`, and create and upload a docker image `artis-image` defaulted with files in `docker_image_files_original/` directory.
-These files allow the docker image to download all R scripts and model inputs from the `artis-s3-bucket/ARTIS_model_code/`.
+The `initial_setup.py` script will create all necessary AWS infrastructure with terraform, upload all model inputs to an AWS S3 bucket `artis-s3-bucket`, create and upload a docker image `artis-image` defaulted with files in `docker_image_files_original/` directory, and submit jobs to AWS batch.
+Files in `docker_image_files_original/` allow the docker image to import all R scripts and model inputs from the `artis-s3-bucket/ARTIS_model_code/`.
 Anytime there are edits or changes to the ARTIS model codebase there is no need to recreate the docker image, skip to [Running an Existing ARTIS HPC Setup](#running-an-existing-artis-hpc-setup)

 1.  **Open** Docker Desktop
 2.  **Take note** of any existing docker images and containers relating to other projects and